-The Los Gatos-Monte Sereno Police Department is proud to offer its first Community Police Academy in Fall 2022 to the residents of the Town of Los Gatos and City of Monte Sereno.
+The Los Gatos-Monte Sereno Police Department is proud to offer its Community Police Academy in Fall 2023 to the residents of the Town of Los Gatos and City of Monte Sereno.
 A major goal of the Community Police Academy is to increase education and understanding between our community members and the Police Department, and to enhance the strong relationships we have with the community.
 Topics covered include patrol operations, laws of arrest, investigations, records processing, traffic law, communications, defensive tactics and de-escalation, supportive resources and much more.

 Students will participate in informative classroom-style presentations as well as practical demonstrations with a variety of Police Department Personnel.

 Reside in the Los Gatos-Monte Sereno Police Department jurisdiction

 Be at least 18 years old